 Gluten free focaccia that is vegan and xanthan gum free

 This gluten free vegan focaccia uses a simple mix of white rice flour, tapioca flour and potato starch.
-During the extensive testing process, I found that combination to be the absolute best for emulating that chewy yet light crumb focaccia is known for.
+During the extensive testing process, I found this combination to be the absolute best for emulating that chewy yet light crumb focaccia is known for.

 The focaccia is bound together by psyllium husk and an appropriate amount of water.
 Olive oil in the dough and on the focaccia develops flavour and aids in a crispy, golden crust.
 This gluten free focaccia can be topped with anything you like.
 It also makes a great sandwich.
 If you prefer a thinner style focaccia, you can bake this free-form on a baking sheet.